-STUDENT-INITIATED LEAVE OF ABSENCE
+LEAVE OF ABSENCE

-Students may apply for a one to three-semester leave from their existing program on the grounds of medical conditions such as prolonged illness or injury, or due to personal circumstances (e.g., illness of an immediate family member) which temporarily make it impossible to continue in the program.
+Learners may apply for a one to three-semester leave from their existing program on the grounds of medical conditions such as prolonged illness or injury, or due to personal circumstances (e.g., illness of an immediate family member) which temporarily make it impossible to continue in the program.

-- 1. Students must complete an MRS Student Initiated Leave of Absence (SILOA) Request form.
-MRS SILOA Request forms can be obtained from the MRS Central Hub on Michener's Blackboard. - 2.
-Before a decision can be made regarding a SILOA, the student must meet with the Academic Chair and the MRS Office to discuss any financial and academic implications. - 3.
-Students requesting a leave may be required to meet with a counsellor in the Office of Learner Affairs (OLA), Temerty Faculty of Medicine, for further support. - 4.
-The decision regarding the request is communicated to the student and to the MRS Office as soon as possible in writing.
+- 1. Learners must complete an MRS Leave of Absence (LOA) Request form.
+MRS LOA Request forms can be obtained from the MRS Central Hub on Michener's Blackboard. - 2.
+Before a decision can be made regarding an LOA, the learner must meet with the Chair (Academic Programs) and the MRS Office to discuss any financial and academic implications. - 3.
+Learners requesting a leave may be required to meet with a counsellor in the Office of Learner Affairs (OLA), Temerty Faculty of Medicine, for further support. - 4.
+The decision regarding the request is communicated to the learner and to the MRS Office as soon as possible in writing.
 The conditions and timelines for return to the program will be outlined in this communication. - 5.
 Approved leaves of absence are not to extend beyond one year. - 6.
-Only in exceptional circumstances will students be granted more than one leave.
+Only in exceptional circumstances will learners be granted more than one leave.
 Generally, leaves will not be granted retroactively. - 7.
-When a request for leave of absence has been approved, the student must give formal notice in writing to the program five months prior to commencement of the identified semester of return by emailing the MRS Office at mrs@utoronto.ca. - 8.
-Students returning from a leave may be required to meet with a counsellor in the Office of Learner Affairs (OLA) Temerty Faculty of Medicine, for further support. - 9.
-Should a student not proceed with a return to the program within the established timeframe, the student will be permanently withdrawn from the program.
+When a request for leave of absence has been approved, the learner must give formal notice in writing to the program five months prior to commencement of the identified semester of return by emailing the MRS Office at mrs@utoronto.ca. - 8.
+In the event there is no formal written confirmation of continuation or withdrawal received from the learner by the established due date, the MRS Office will attempt to contact the learner via Michener email.
+The learner will have 3 working days to reply after which the Emergency Contact policy will be initiated.
+If the learner cannot be reached by use of the Emergency Contact policy, it will be accepted as confirmation of withdrawal from the program. - 9.
+Learners returning from a leave may be required to meet with a counsellor in the Office of Learner Affairs (OLA) Temerty Faculty of Medicine, for further support. - 10.
+Should a learner not proceed with a return to the program within the established timeframe, the learner will be permanently withdrawn from the program.

-^{}Please Note: Students who take a Student-Initiated Leave of Absence from the program and have been assigned a clinical site, are not guaranteed that same clinical site upon return to the program.
+Please Note: Learners who take a Leave of Absence from the program and have been assigned a clinical site, are not guaranteed that same clinical site upon return to the program.

-STUDENT STATUS, PROMOTION, AND FAILURE
+LEARNER STATUS, PROMOTION, AND FAILURE